OGRECave/ogre/PlugIns/PCZSceneManager/docs/readme.txt

 connect portals to the same zone yet (i.e. no teleporters).
 This functionality could be added later.

-NEW IN VERSION 1.4.5: Portals can be "closed" (and opened) by calling Portal::close() (and Portal::open()).
-Closing a portal prevents the scene manager from traversing through the portal and also prevents scenenodes & ray queries from crossing the portal.
+UPDATE as of 3/17/09: Portals can be "closed" (and opened) by calling Portal::setEnable(false) (and Portal::setEnable(false)).
+Disabling a portal prevents the scene manager from traversing through the portal and also prevents scenenodes & ray queries from crossing the portal.
 Basically, it turns a portal "off".
+Disabling an antiportal (see note below about Creating antiportals) prevents the antiportal from blocking scene traversal through regular portals.

 NEW IN VERSION 1.2: Portals can take 3 different forms: quad portals, AAB portals, and Sphere portals.
 AAB and Sphere portals do not add any culling planes to the